top of page

 On a backpacker’s budget, you should expect to spend between US$ 20-40 per day - assuming you’re staying in a hostel dorm, eating at cheaper local restaurants and markets, and using local transportation.
 You will get a few activities like museum admissions on this budget as well.
 If you’re going to hike the Inca Trail or drink a lot, you’ll be on the higher end of this spectrum.

-PERU TRAVEL TIPS
+TRAVEL TIPS FOR PERU

 • When visiting the Cuzco area, start in the lower Sacred Valley and Machu Picchu and work your way up to Cuzco and higher attractions to aid your acclimatization.